 3. Protein in the Flour

 Protein doesn’t just power up your muscles after a good workout.
 It also keeps gluten nice and strong, too.
 Why does this matter?
-Well, flour needs a strong gluten network to create airy and texturally desirable pizza crust.
+Well, flour needs a strong gluten network to create an airy and texturally desirable pizza crust.

 Flour with a lot of protein (bread flour or 00 flour) will be able to hold onto the structure longer than flour with low protein content.
 So, using high-protein flour will give your dough an extra day or two of fridge life.